vargas88hugo/email-service/README.md

 ```
 <a name="Testing"></a>
 ## Testing
 The testing was hard because mock email services are a little tricky and more in NestJS because everything is based on dependency injection.
-The coverage is green and it has a 89.4% statement.
-My goal is to paint all with 100%.
+The coverage is green and it has a 89.4% statement but my goal is to paint all with 100%.
 <img align="center" src="http://i.imgur.com/62kHPWl.png" />

 <a name="Instalation"></a>